 - Increasing milkweed and native, pollinator-friendly species throughout the U.S. and Canada

 What can Canadians do to help the monarch?

 GET MILKWEED: Add some native plants to your garden or balcony.
 Choose milkweed and other pollinator-friendly flowers that support a diversity of bugs and birds.
 To source milkweed, try local environmental, gardening and horticultural groups in your community.
 In Toronto during the month of April, the David Suzuki Foundation will be selling milkweed plants for $5 as part of the Homegrown National Park Project.
 Local nurseries and garden centres may carry it — or you can encourage them to carry a selection of native flowers and shrubs (Check this list for growers near you).

 TAKE IT TO YOUR 'HOOD: Transform medians, roadsides, and hydro and rail corridors from pavement to pollinator-friendly, or ask your local park group or school to plant a pollinator garden.

 CREATE A BUTTERFLY WAY STATION: Monarch Watch can help turn yards and parks into "Monarch Waystation" — butterfly-welcoming stopovers.
 There are already almost 7,500 across North America, including more than 300 in Canada.

-HELP US PLANT MILKWEED: consider making a small donation to send a beautiful butterfly e-card to help us help the monarchs.
+HELP US PLANT MILKWEED: For $25 you can support our #gotmilkweed campaign to grow a butterfly corridor through the City of Toronto.
+Or consider making a small donation to send a beautiful butterfly e-card to help us help the monarchs.

 What can government do to protect monarchs?